Chuhaa/ecs-template-sfdc-account-migration/README.md

 2. Then you can run the integration binary with the following command.
 `$ java -jar target/bin/sfdcaccmigration.jar`.

+Initially all the existing accounts will be migrated to database.
-Successful listener startup will print following in the console.
+After that successful listener startup will print following in the console.
 ```
 >>>>
 [2020-11-19 01:26:43.322] Success:[/meta/handshake]